The Skin Explained

 Epidermis: The outermost layer of the skin is composed of five sub-layers.
 The most superficial layer is the stratum corneum, which is the skin’s natural physical and water-retaining barrier.
 The deepest layer, where skin cells originate and pigment is produced is called the basal layer.

 Dermal Epidermal Junction (DEJ): This is the area of tissue that joins the dermis and epidermis.
 It contains blood vessels that deliver nutrients from the dermis to the epidermis.

 Dermis: The middle layer of the skin contains elements such as collagen, elastin and hyaluronic acid, which provide structure and flexibility to the skin.
 Blood vessels, lymphatics, immune cells, nerve tissue, hair roots and sweat glands are also found in the dermis.

 Collagen: A protein that makes up 70% of the dermis providing skin with structure and support.
-Sun exposure and aging cause the breakdown and decreased production of collagen, which leads to fine lines and wrinkles.
+Sun exposure and ageing cause the breakdown and decreased production of collagen, which leads to fine lines and wrinkles.

 Elastin: A protein that gives skin its flexibility and the ability to bounce back after it has been stretched.
-Sun exposure and aging cause the breakdown and changes in elastin that leads to sagging skin.
+Sun exposure and ageing cause the breakdown and changes in elastin that leads to sagging skin.

 Sebaceous glands: These glands are attached to hair follicles and release an oil called sebum, which helps lubricate and waterproof the skin.
 In humans, sebaceous glands are most numerous on the face and scalp and are found everywhere except the palms and soles.

 Blood vessels: A network of blood vessels is found in the dermis and subcutaneous layer.
 These vessels supply skin with oxygen and nutrients and play a role in regulating body temperature.